This blog was updated in June 2022.

-Can I use an external/portable monitor for gaming?
+Can I use an external or portable monitor for gaming?

-This is a common question, and it you look at it in terms of connectivity, then the answer is resounding “yes”.
+This is a common question, and if you look at it in terms of connectivity, then the answer is a resounding “yes”.
 You can pretty much connect to any new generation gaming console provided you have a monitor which supports HDMI.
 But connectivity is the easy bit.

 What are the benefits of a portable monitor?

-- In some portable monitors you get built-in Wi-Fi and Bluetooth.
+- Some portable monitors come with built-in Wi-Fi and Bluetooth.

 What makes the best portable monitor for laptops?

 Again, it might sound like repetition, but a portable monitor is just a smaller external monitor, so naturally, what makes a portable monitor good are quite similar to those of an external laptop.